 This Phase 3 study is to determine whether Teplizumab, an immune therapy drug preserves the loss of beta cells among children and adolescents 8-17 years old who have been diagnosed with type 1 diabetes in the last three years.
 The cohort of up to 300 enrollees will be randomized 2:1 with 2/3 of the group receiving teplizumab and 1/3 of the group receiving a placebo.

 Why do We Care?

 Study results of Teplizumab presented at ADA in 2019 were among the most groundbreaking research presented of the conference.
-The drug was shown to delay the diagnosis of Type 1 diabetes an average of 2 years.
-While this trial is recruiting those who have already been diagnosed with T1D, preservation of Beta cells would help extend the honeymoon period, and potentially lead to a way to dull the immune response and cure T1D in the future.
+The drug was shown to delay the diagnosis of type 1 diabetes an average of two years.
+While this trial is recruiting those who have already been diagnosed with type 1 diabetes (T1D), preservation of beta cells would help extend the honeymoon period, and potentially lead to a way to dull the immune response and cure T1D in the future.

 When Might we See Results?

 The estimated study date of May 2022 will likely be pushed back as a result of the ongoing COVID-19 pandemic.

 Preventing Type 1 Diabetes: Results From TrialNet’s Landmark Teplizumab TrialThe immunotherapy drug teplizumab was shown to delay type 1 diabetes diagnosis a median of 2 years in children and adults at high risk.MORE

 Stay tuned for in-depth coverage from Beyond Type 1 on the results of this study.
 To learn more about this trial, click here